Great Society: Medicare

 President Johnson signs the Social Security Act of 1965.

 During the Kennedy Administration, a vote was taken in the Senate in July 1962 on whether or not to approve a proposal to provide medical care for the aged, known as Medicare.
 The proposal was narrowly defeated, with 52 votes against and only 48 votes in favor.
-Political experts believed that the 1962 midterm elections improved (as noted by one observer) “chances of passage of an administration-type medicare bill,” while also arguing that “if the measure gets to the floor of the House, it should win a majority.”
+Political experts believed that the 1962 midterm elections improved (as noted by one observer) “chances of passage of an administration-type medicare bill”, while also arguing that “if the measure gets to the floor of the House, it should win a majority.”

 On August 31, 1964, an amendment to the proposed Social Security Amendments of 1964, which further increased the proposed level of Social Security benefits and added hospital insurance to the program, was passed in the Senate by a vote of 49 to 44.
 The following day the entire bill passed the Senate by 60 to 28 votes.
 Following this vote, as noted by one study, "Seeking to ensure that the health insurance proposal emerge from the conference committee as part of the report, the administration flirted with an effort to have the full House of Representatives vote to instruct the conference to yield to the Senate version.
 Though the health insurance provision appeared to have majority support in the House, the tactic did not, and the idea was dropped.
 Sure enough, the House conferees voted 3 to 2 against the Senate health provision; the Senate conferees voted 4 to 3 to accept a bill only if Medicare were included."
 Medicare finally came about with the Social Security Act of 1965 which authorized Medicare and provided federal funding for many of the medical costs of older Americans.
 The legislation overcame the bitter resistance, particularly from the American Medical Association, to the idea of publicly funded health care or "socialized medicine" by making its benefits available to everyone over sixty-five, regardless of need, and by linking payments to the existing private insurance system.

 Medicaid

 In 1966 welfare recipients of all ages received medical care through the Medicaid program.
 Medicaid was created on July 30, 1965, under Title XIX of the Social Security Act of 1965.
 Each state administers its own Medicaid program while the federal Centers for Medicare and Medicaid Services (CMS) monitors the state-run programs and establishes requirements for service delivery, quality, funding, and eligibility standards.

+Services in most states under the new Medicaid program included preventive services, diagnostic screening, prosthetic devices, dentures, eye glasses, drugs, laboratory and X-ray services, dental care, physical therapy, private nurses, home health care, outpatient and clinic care, physicians’ services, nursing home care, and hospital care.